Pull subscriptions to Creodias EODATA catalogue

 REMINDER: Include the obligatory headers.

-The response code is once again 200 OK.
 The data received is an array with our objects, each of which represents one subscription.

 [